elrhod/Portfolio/C/README.md

 ## fw_sha_update
 This bash script updates the firmware with the latest commit short SHA signature.
 This allows the firmware to report the SHA of the running version.

+## Makefile
+This is the makefile used to generate the programming file and program the system board.